Entropy along expanding foliations: Diffeomorphisms with mostly expanding center

 \end{lemma} \begin{proof}

-By Lemma~\ref{l.singleme} and Proposition~\ref{p.culargebasin}, there is $\cU$ a $\C^1$ neighborhood of $f$ and $\delta>0$ such that every $\C^{1+}$ diffeomorphism $g\in \cU$ satisfies the following properties: \begin{itemize} \item has mostly expanding center, \item has finitely many physical measures, the union of the basins of physical measures have full volume; \item each basin contains Lebesgue almost every point of a ball with radius $\delta$. \end{itemize}
+By Lemma~\ref{l.singleme} and Proposition~\ref{p.culargebasin}, there is a $\C^1$ neighborhood $\cU$ of $f$ and $\delta>0$ such that every $\C^{1+}$ diffeomorphism $g\in \cU$ satisfies the following properties: \begin{itemize} \item $g$ has mostly expanding center; \item $g$ has finitely many physical measures, the union of the basins of physical measures have full volume; \item each basin contains Lebesgue almost every point of a ball with radius $\delta$. \end{itemize}

-Because $f$ is transitive (by the ergodicity), we may take an open neighborhood $\cU_0\subset \cU$ of $f$ such that, every diffeomorphism contained in $\cU_0$ is \emph{$\delta$ transitive}, that is, the positive iteration of every ball with radius $\delta$ intersects any other ball with radius $\delta$.
+Because $f$ is transitive (by the ergodicity), we may take an open neighborhood $\cU_0\subset \cU$ of $f$, such that every diffeomorphism contained in $\cU_0$ is \emph{$\delta$ transitive}, that is, the positive iteration of every ball with radius $\delta$ intersects any other ball with radius $\delta$.

-Now we claim that every $\C^{1+}$ diffeomorphism $g\in \cU_0$ admits a unique physical measure, since otherwise, the iteration of the basin of one physical measure will intersect the basin of a distinct physical measure.
+Now we claim that every $\C^{1+}$ diffeomorphism $g\in \cU_0$ admits a unique physical measure.
+If this is not the case, then the iteration of the basin of one physical measure will intersect the basin of a distinct physical measure.
 Note that the basin is invariant under iteration, then the basins of the two physical measures have non-trivial intersection, a contradiction.
+The proof of Theorem~\ref{main.C} is finished. \end{proof}